Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 can finally be made.

 A simple example will demonstrate how Semantic Versioning can make dependency hell a thing of the past.
-Consider a library called “Firetruck.”
-It requires a Semantically Versioned package named “Ladder.”
+Consider a library called "Firetruck."
+It requires a Semantically Versioned package named "Ladder."
 At the time that Firetruck is created, Ladder is at version 3.1.0.
 Since Firetruck uses some functionality that was first introduced in 3.1.0, you can safely specify the Ladder dependency as greater than or equal to 3.1.0 but less than 4.0.0.
 Now, when Ladder version 3.1.1 and 3.2.0 become available,